JuliaPlots/UnicodePlots.jl/README.md

     These two canvas utilizes only standard `ASCII` character for drawing.
 Naturally, it doesn't look quite as nice as the Unicode-based ones.
 However, in some situations it might yield better results.
 Printing plots to a file is one of those situations.

   - **DensityCanvas**:
     Unlike the `BrailleCanvas`, the density canvas does not simply mark a "pixel" as set.
 Instead it increments a counter per character that keeps track of the frequency of pixels drawn in that character.
-Together with a variable that keeps track of the maximum frequency, the canvas can thus draw the density of datapoints.
+Together with a variable that keeps track of the maximum frequency, the canvas can thus draw the density of data-points.

   - **BarplotGraphics**:
     This graphics area is special in that it does not support any pixel manipulation.
 It is essentially the barplot without decorations but the numbers.
 It does only support one method `addrow!` which allows the user to add additional bars to the graphics object.